Collingwood Football Club

 The club's song, "Good Old Collingwood Forever", dates back to 1906, making it the oldest team song currently used in the AFL.
 Its home guernsey consists of black and white stripes, based on the colours of the Australian magpie.
+Another kind of colour is white and black stripes instead.
 Historically, the club's biggest rivals have been neighbouring clubs Carlton and Richmond.
 Collingwood has also enjoyed a healthy Anzac Day rivalry with Essendon since 1995.

 Collingwood fields a reserves team in the Victorian Football League (formerly the VFA) and women's teams in the AFL Women's and VFL Women's competitions.
 It also owned and operated a netball team in the National Netball League from 2017 to 2023.